jcrist/msgspec/.github/CONTRIBUTING.md

 just test tests/test_json.py
 ```

-To invoke `pytest` directly, you can use the `test-env` recipe:
+To invoke `pytest` directly, you can use the `env` recipe with the `test` environment:

 ```
-just test-env pytest --help
+just env test pytest --help
 ```

 ## Linting